-In 1838 Richard Wagner writes Rienzi, the opera that launches his career.
-Seventy years later, a 19 year old Adolf Hitler witnesses Rienzi in performance.
+1838: Richard Wagner writes Rienzi.
+Seventy years later, a 17-year-old Adolf Hitler witnesses the composer’s first opera in performance - and is struck dumb.
 For Wagner, it was one of the greatest creative acts known to us.
-For Hitler, it set in motion the greatest human destruction we have ever seen.
+For Hitler, it sets in motion the greatest wave of human destruction we have ever seen.
 For both, the city of Dresden is their stage.

 Please note that due to the arrangement of the theatre and the intimacy of the space, there is a lockout policy in place on all shows at KXT.
 Latecomers are not permitted to enter during the performance and there are no refunds/exchanges with regards to latecomers.